plenoptic-org/plenoptic/docs/models.rst

 * must not have any learnable parameters.
 This is largely to save time by avoiding calculation of unnecessary gradients, but synthesis is performed with a **fixed** model -- we are optimizing the input, not the model parameters.
-  You can use the helper function :func:`plenoptic.tools.remove_grad` to detach all parameters.
+  You can use the helper function :func:`plenoptic.tools.validate.remove_grad` to detach all parameters.
 Similarly, your model should probably be in evaluation mode (i.e., call ``model.eval()``).